-Elsie Kaye Glassworks is the studio of flamework artist and metalsmith Holly Kenny.
-Since 2008, she has been creating artisan glass jewelry, giftware and kitchenware in her New England studio using a torch with a propane/oxygen setup and a variety of soft glasses and metals.
-The name Elsie Kaye comes from her daughter, whose initials are "LCK", and who provides an endless source of inspiration and laughter along the journey.
+Flamework artist and metalsmith Holly Kenny has been creating artisan glass jewelry, giftware and home decor since 2008.
+She exhibits at artisan fairs throughout the East Coast and has taught both beginner and intermediate flamework and metals classes for 10 years.
+She currently teaches child, teen and adult classes in her studio and at Snow Farm - the New England Craft Program - in Williamsburg, Massachusetts.
+She opened the studio and gift shop in 2017, naming it after her daughter, whose initials are "LCK".
+Her teenage daughter and son provide an endless source of inspiration, creativity and laughter along the journey.
 Holly finds glass to be such a fluid, captivating medium and is always intrigued to discover what shapes and forms the glass will take as it changes from one physical state to another.
 Her favorite part of her work is when the glass begins to ‘speak’, pushing the boundaries of what is possible.
 She loves to translate this imagination and possibility into a unique piece of wearable or functional art for her clients.
-Her work can be found at more than thirty-five shops and galleries across the country.
+Her work can be found at more than fifty shops and galleries across the country.
 She welcomes custom orders.